dongyj1/Sick_Team_3/README.md

   For outlier determination with gap information and timestamp, after plotting all the relevant data it is shown that the Gap condition is determined only by “oga” and objects with negative "oga" should be outliers.
    To get the boundary for Gap information specific, we implemented Logistic Regression and Robust linear model.
    First, to get the relation between "oga" information and each adjacent objects' time interval, we use Robust linear model to fit the data.
 The input of Robust model is [x = array(time interval information) , y = array("oga")] and the output is co-efficiency of these two variables.
 The result intends that it is not necessary to consider both time interval and "oga" for "Gap" investigation.
    After plotting the "oga" and it's "Gap" condition, it is clearly separated into two parts along "oga" value.
-So we used logistic regression to implement.
-The input of logistic regression is “oga” without negative “oga” objects, which is split using cross_validation.train_test_split() function imported from Sklearn.
-And the output of this model is the linear relation and the boundary of data.
+So we used SVM module to implement it.
+The input of SVM module is “oga” without negative data, which is split using cross_validation.train_test_split() function imported from Sklearn.
+The kernel of SVM is "linear" and it specifies the epsilon-tube within which no penalty is associated in the training loss function with points predicted within a distance epsilon from the actual value.
+The output of this model is the classification.
+We calculate the threshold from the module by "threshold = (-clf.intercept_/clf.coef_).flatten()[0]".
+For all the objects with "Gap" but not in the classification result, we call them detectived outliers.
 ## 3.4 "Pipe Up" & "Log Jap"
 Since there is no "Pile Up" & "Log Jam" label in the data, we need to identify "Pile Up" & "Log Jam" situation first.
 The gap between each package would be the main criteria to identify "Pile Up" & "Log Jam" situation.
 From gap information we know when gap is smaller than -1000, it is equal to "side by side" condition, so we would say all the packages whose gap is smaller than -1000 have "Pile Up" & "Log Jam" situation.
 Moreover, if "Gap" condition appears in package data, it means the gap distance between packages is smaller than 15 inches.
 So if "Gap" condition appears continuously, we would say those packages with "Gap" condition are in "Pile Up" & "Log Jam" situation.